ubucon-asia/2022/content/venue-and-travel/entry-and-visa/index.md

 # COVID-19 Quarantine policy

-- Since September 3rd 2022 00:00 AM KST, COVID-19 PCR/RAT test result document is no longer required prior entry to South Korea.
+- Since October 1st, COVID-19 test before departure or after arrival is no longer required to enter South Korea.
-- But, You need to get COVID-19 PCR test within 1 day of arrival.
+- You will need to write and submit health questionnaire on arrival.
+You can also enter your quarintine information on Q-CODE instead before departure.
-    - For foreigners who visit Korea for short period(up to 90 days), Get tested at local medical institution.
-If you arrive at Incheon International Airport, You may book COVID-19 PCR test at Safe2GO pass website and get tested at airport.
+- In case you need COVID-19 PCR test, You can book to get tested at Incheon International Airport on Safe2GO pass website.
-    - For Koreans and foreigners who stay in Korea for long period(more then 90 days), Get tested at nearby community health center.
+  - Korean nationals and foreigners with Residence Card can get COVID-19 test for free at nearby public health center within 3 days of arrival.
-- If you plan to stay in Korea more then 6~7 days, It is recommended to conduct COVID-19 RAT test on 6~7th day of arrival.
+{{< button text="Enter your quarintine information on Q-CODE" href="https://cov19ent.kdca.go.kr/" icon="external-link" >}}
 {{< button text="Book COVID-19 PCR test at Korea (Safe2GO pass)" href="https://safe2gopass.com/" icon="external-link" >}}